Northern Biodiversity Research Institute (NBRI)

 Welcome to NBRI

-The Northern Biodiversity Research Institute (NBRI) is dedicated to researching, documenting, and preserving the biological diversity of the northern regions of our planet – from Scandinavia and northern Japan to Alaska and the Arctic.
+The Northern Biodiversity Research Institute (NBRI) is dedicated to researching, documenting, and preserving biodiversity across the Northern Hemisphere—from Germany and Scandinavia to Japan, Alaska, and the Arctic.

-As an independent, non-profit NGO, we combine classical botanical field research with modern collection management, data analysis, citizen science, and environmental education.
-Our focus includes species and ecosystems most threatened by climate change, land-use change, and biodiversity loss.
+As an independent, non-profit NGO, NBRI combines classical botanical field research with modern collection management, ecological data analysis, citizen science, and environmental education.
+Our work focuses particularly on species, habitats, and ecosystems that are increasingly threatened by climate change, land-use change, habitat degradation, and biodiversity loss.

 Research Focus Areas